 Lockdown implemented on 15th March, then drastic measures followed setting curfews.
 Work from home.
 Social distancing in supermarkets.
 Senior Citizens allowed only from 7 AM to 10 AM.
 Cases gradually controlled.
 Several batches of PPE dispatched from China.
 Mass testing now undergoing.
 Path of the virus from the airports to hospitals, supermarkets and pharmacies, some essential workers, and those from repatriated passengers but they go straight to quarantine.
 Drones monitoring the cities.
 The majority of the people followed the policies.
 The Government is handling the pandemic satisfactorily.
 Expected to ease quarantine by the 4th of May.
 Yet we can never be complacent.

 Tourism is badly hit and so does the rest of the economic sectors.
-Along with the rest of the world there will be ways on standing up again after this.
+Along with the rest of the world, there will be ways of standing up again after this.

 Definitely a serious and deadly virus.
 I am frustrated why some people just act so easy about this.
 Going out and not wearing masks and gloves.
 Some had parties during lockdowns.
 Elbow to elbow at markets and so on.

 My personal take on this as an individual in order to fight this pandemic: HYGIENE, DISCIPLINE and SOLIDARITY.